raftywate/MetaCrafters/README.md

 # MetaCrafters
-Has all the projects/tasks done in MetaCrafters course
+Has all the projects/tasks done in MetaCrafters course.